JustlyAI/rag-with-ragas-example/README.md

 python -m app.eval
 streamlit run app/streamlit.py
 ```

+If everything is set up correctly, you should see the application components running without any errors.

 A deployed basic RAG with RAGAS Streamlit App can be accessed directly at http:// (bring your own key).